African Writers Festival 2021:

 - 4:00-4:05 EST: Brief Welcome by GCSU MFA Program Coordinator Dr. Kerry Neville followed by a brief introduction of Dr. Chika Unigwe.

-- 4:05-4:30pm EST: Mona Eltahawy, Keynote Address: Politics and Feminism with a brief introduction by Dr. Unigwe
+- 4:05-4:45pm EST: Mona Eltahawy, Keynote Address: Politics and Feminism with a Q&A and a brief introduction by Dr. Unigwe

 5 Minute Break (5:55-6:00pm EST)